 Staying positive is the key to pushing through a drawn-out job search.
 Easier said than done, we know, but here are six tips that might help.

 If you’re really worried there might be a problem with your approach, try to pinpoint the issue.

 For example, if you’re applying to lots of jobs and not getting interviews, maybe you’re making one of these mistakes.
 And if you get lots of interviews but never hear anything back, these fixes might help.

 A certain level of stress is natural in a job search, and if you need a job a small amount of worry might give you the motivation you need to find one.

 But if you’re feeling overwhelmed, take a step back and try to refocus your attention on the parts of the job search that really need it – and remember not to sweat the small stuff.

-A successful job search starts with a winning CV – so why not let us take the stress out of creating one?
+A successful job search starts with a winning CV – so why not use our CV writing service to take the stress out of creating one?